 Even people in the United States wanted to ban it.
 An advocacy group in 1991 and 1992, sent petitions to the Food and Drug Administration to take it off of the market.
 While they did not remove it from the market, they did reduce dosage acceptability.

-Do not take Halcion without alerting your physician if:
+Do not take Halcion without alerting physician if:

 - Feel and enjoy Halcion high, and crave for it

-- You’re pregnant or plan to get pregnant.
+- One is pregnant or plan to get pregnant.
 Doctors know that it can cause congenital disabilities

-- You are allergic to certain foods and medicines
+- One is allergic to certain foods and medicines

-- You are dependent on other drugs and alcohol
+- One is dependent on other drugs and alcohol

-- If you have any kidney issues, liver disease or glaucoma
+- If one have any kidney issues, liver disease or glaucoma

 - St. John’s Wort can lessen its effect

-- GHB can increase your need for sleep and cause breathing issues
+- GHB can increase the need for sleep and cause breathing issues

 - Anticonvulsants can increase the side effects

 - Clozapine may cause confusion, excessive salivation and breathing difficulty

 Doctors prescribe that one takes Halcion before bed.
 In addition, one should not take it with food or after one have eaten.
 Use caution and check them with healthcare provider.
 This is in relation with eating grapefruit or drinking grapefruit juice.